-Ex-NFL player among 10 deaths caused by dangerous rip currents off Florida, Alabama beaches
+Ex-NFL player among 11 deaths caused by dangerous rip currents off Florida, Alabama beaches

 Many of the deaths have occurred on days with double red flags — which are posted at beach entrances and on lifeguard stations — that warn beachgoers of potential rip currents.
 Seven deaths since mid-June have occurred around Panama City Beach, including ex-NFL quarterback Ryan Mallett, 35, drowned Tuesday in nearby Destin after getting caught up in a strong rip current.

-One person drowned June 20 in Orange Beach, Alabama, and another drowned June 23 in nearby Gulf Shores, Alabama.
+Three people drowned off the coast of Alabama between June 20 and June 23, according to the Gulf Shores Police Department.

 The Gulf of Mexico’s white sandy beaches are a draw for tourists, and as the busy Fourth of July holiday approaches, officials are hoping beachgoers will take extra precaution.